- Academic Affairs

 Specific to the primary goals of the IPV Collaborative, she works on projects prioritizing the unique needs of vulnerable populations and the intersection of HIV and intimate partner violence.
 These include a cross-national study conducted with women in Baltimore and the U.S. Virgin Islands focused on childbearing experiences with HIV and implications for HIV status disclosure and decision-making processes; and collaborative projects investigating the interaction between HIV and intimate partner violence and including women survivors’ perspective and male perpetrators’ roles in propagating violence against women.
 Her most recent research work is on a multiphase, multisite study to empower immigrant and refugee women experiencing violence using a modified culturally specific danger assessment instrument.

 Program Manager, University of Maryland School of Social Work

-Michele Beaulieu, LCSW-Cis program manager, BHWISE & SBIRT Projects at the University of Maryland School of Social Work.
-As a licensed clinical social worker she has spent the majority of her professional career providing direct clinical service in the fields of intimate partner violence and women’s health.
+Michele Beaulieu, LCSW-C, is program manager, BHWISE & SBIRT Projects, at the University of Maryland School of Social Work.
+As a licensed clinical social worker, she has spent the majority of her professional career providing direct clinical service in the fields of intimate partner violence and women’s health.
 In her role as a clinical social worker, she was an important member of an interprofessional team dedicated to integrated health.
-Additionally, for close to 10 years she was a clinical field instructor for MSW students attending the University of Maryland School of Social Work, and was committed to training graduate level social workers.
-She left direct service work to coordinate a competitive grant received by the Maryland Department of Health and Mental Hygiene, training reproductive health professionals how to screen and provide brief interventions for intimate partner violence and reproductive coercion to their patients.
+Additionally, for close to 10 years she was a clinical field instructor for MSW students attending the UM School of Social Work and was committed to training graduate-level social workers.
+She left direct service work to coordinate a competitive grant received by the Maryland Department of Health and Mental Hygiene, training reproductive health professionals on how to screen and provide brief interventions for intimate partner violence and reproductive coercion to their patients.

 Julia Caplan, LCSW-C